josh-h/sailmq/docs/en/Configuration_System.md

 - **vm.extra_free_kbytes**, tells the VM to keep extra free memory between the threshold where background reclaim (kswapd) kicks in, and the threshold where direct reclaim (by allocating processes) kicks in.
-RocketMQ uses this parameter to avoid high latency in memory allocation.
+SailMQ uses this parameter to avoid high latency in memory allocation.
 (It is specific to the kernel version）